ingridbmason/Network-literacy/PITCHME.md

  </table>

 Note:
-The download and upload speeds of the advanced research network are the same.
+The download and upload speeds of the advanced research network are the same and the speeds are significantly greater.

 ---
 @title[1TB Transfer]